mayankcs/Currency-Converter/README.md

 ## 💻 Web Application for Currency-Converter

-Check out that Github repository by clicking [here](https://github.com/mayankcs/Currency-Converter-web-app).
+ - Check out that Github repository by clicking [here](https://github.com/mayankcs/Currency-Converter-web-app) ( which is linked with Heroku )
-Alternatively, you can simply click [here](https://currency-cvt.herokuapp.com/) to view that Website in real time.
+ - Alternatively, you can simply click [here](https://currency-cvt.herokuapp.com/) to view that Website in real time.

+## A little bit about me

+This is [Mayank Chaudhari](https://mayankvision.wordpress.com/), a person who has been fascinated by technology from childhood and who enjoys digging into things that have the potential to alter something that people have not thought.

+I am currently pursuing my Engineering degree and exploring technology on my own, and I am especially interested in full stack development and computer vision.